rosepearson/cylc-geofabrics/README.md

 A repository to get Cylc setup running GeoFabrics over a catchment.

 # Current status
 *__This is setup and ready to run for Waikanae.
-It is expected this will be run on a node with 2 or more CPU and at least 8GB.__*
+It is expected this will be run on a node with 2 or more CPU and at least 8GB.
+Results are written to cylc-run/waikanae/runN/data/results__*

 # NeSI setup
 This is designed to run on the NeSI HPC.
 Basic [NeSI help](https://support.nesi.org.nz/hc/en-gb)